Academic AdvisingBack To Top

 Since it is up to each student to understand and abide by each instructor’s policy on issues related to attendance, students should consult the instructor if any portion is not understood.
 If an instructor does not provide information about make up work in writing, students can expect to be given a reasonable amount of time to complete work this is missed as a result of being absent.

-The Marquette University Student Health Service does not provide documentation of illness, or of a visit to the Student Health Service.
+The Marquette Health Clinic (formerly Student Health Service) does not provide documentation of illness, or of a visit to the Marquette Health Clinic.
 Likewise, college and other university offices (e.g., Office of the Dean, Counseling Center and Student Affairs) do not provide documentation of an absence on behalf of the student.
 When an extended absence of a week or more is expected or occurs, the student, or a family member if the student is unable, should communicate with the college office as soon as possible, after which the college office may notify faculty and others, as appropriate.

 Regardless of the reason for the absence, students are responsible for learning what happened in class.
 Students who anticipate missing one or more class periods should contact the instructor ahead of time, just as they should contact their instructor as soon as possible after an absence.
 Students are responsible for monitoring their absences during the term.